thatONEjustin/alpine-swiper/README.md

 # alpine-swiper

-x-directive for initializing swiperjs
+[alpinejs](https://alpinejs.dev/) directive for using the [swiperjs](https://swiperjs.com/) library

-Only Navigation and Pagination modules are included by default.
-Passing the proper module in through the options object should work.
+NOTE: only Navigation and Pagination modules are included by default.

 ## example

+NOTE: below is the most bare bones way to use this directive.

 ```html